dilanx/craco/packages/craco/README.md

 ## Documentation

 - [Installation](#installation) - How to install and setup CRACO.
+- [Migration Path from 5.8.0](#migration-path-from-5.8.0) - Changes to ESLint in react-scripts 4.0
 - [Configuration](#configuration) - How to customize your CRA installation with CRACO.
   - [Configuration File](#configuration-file)
   - [Configuration Helpers](#configuration-helpers)